imagej/imagej.github.io/pages/Bug_reporting_best_practices.md

 more powerful, due to the vast scope of the overhaul, there are inevitably issues remaining.
-If your dataset used to open correctly for you, but is broken after updating, please *disable* the "Use SCIFIO when opening files (BETA\!)" option in the  dialog.
-This will revert to ImageJ 1.x's classic image I/O until the SCIFIO-driven I/O is fixed or improved.
+If your dataset used to open correctly for you, but is broken after updating, please *disable* the "Use SCIFIO when opening files (BETA\!)" option in the {% include bc content="Edit |
+Options | ImageJ2" %} dialog.
+This will revert to ImageJ 1.x's classic
+image I/O until the SCIFIO-driven I/O is fixed or improved.

 Note: even if disabling SCIFIO fixes the issue for you, **please** still report the discovered bug.
 The long-term vision for ImageJ is to migrate